-9. Any aggregate (other than virgin quarry stone) or recycled aggregate material to be imported shall be assessed for chemical or other potential contaminants in accordance with a scheme of investigation to be submitted to and approved in writing by the Local Planning Authority in page and approved in writing.
+9. Any aggregate (other than virgin quarry stone) or recycled aggregate material to be imported shall be assessed for chemical or other potential contaminants in accordance with a scheme of investigation to be submitted to and approved in writing by the Local Planning Authority in advance of its importation.
 Only material approved by the Local Planning Authority shall be imported.
 All measures specified in the approved scheme shall be undertaken in accordance with the relevant Code of Practice and Guidance Notes.